Hello! You’ve found Mandy’s Princess Rating System!

-I’ve decided to introduce a new rating system that is Disney perfect but also help describe my thoughts on books better!
+I’ve decided to introduce a unique rating system that is Disney perfect but also helps describe my thoughts on books better!
 Since I am a Disney Princess fanatic, I thought what better way to describe my book reviews (loves, hates, and mehhhh’s) than through the Disney Princesses?
-So if I say that a book is a Mulan, then you will know my thoughts on it from this rating system.
+So if I say that a book has a Mulan rating, you should know this book is epic and fierce and has some major girl power based off this system.
 I am Book Princess Reviews after all, and truthfully this is giving me my own happily ever after by combining two things I love.

 Mandy’s Princess Rating System:

 DNF (Did Not Finish): Snow White

 Just like the original Disney Princess movie, I simply could not finish this book.
 Whether it’s the boring story, bad writing, or mehhhh everything, I just couldn’t deal and had to give up like I did with the original Princess.
 High pitched voices = a big ole headache for this Book Princess.

 1 Crown: Merida

 Just like this Disney movie, I just wasn’t feeling this book at all.
 Somehow, I managed to read (or in Merida’s case, watch) the entire thing, but it wasn’t my jam in the least bit.
 There were some some major problems with this book, and it could have been with the plot, the characters, the pacing, or it was just booking crazy.
 It’s usually the latter, since just like real life, I somehow attract the crazy books just like I attract the crazy peeps.